shooterstech/BabelFish/README.md

     //You may use GyaHV300my60rs2ylKug5aUgFnYBj6GrU6V1WE33 to start working with our API.
 However, this api key is limited in its use.
     Initializer.Initialize( "your-x-api-key", false );
+    DefinitionAPIClient.LocalStoreDirectory = new System.IO.DirectoryInfo( @"C:\temp" );

     var client = new OrionMatchAPIClient();

+    //A MatchID uniquely identifies a match
     var matchId = new MatchID( "1.1.2025100109364878.1" );

     //Retreives information about the match